Framework

 When to Use This Framework

-- When designing team culture from scratch
+- When building a team or company culture from scratch

 - When diagnosing why people are disengaged